On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Summary and conclusions

-In the present work we studied static spherically symmetric solutions of the effective field equations~\eq{nlEE2} sourced by an effective energy-momentum tensor containing the smeared delta source.
-In particular, we discussed the role played by the effective pressure components, several possible ways of defining these components, and their consequences to the solution.
-Throughout the analysis we kept the effective delta source as general as possible, relating our results to certain generic properties of such sources; this guarantees the generality of the considerations and their applicability to a wide family of models defined by form factors $f(-k^2)$ that grow at least as fast as $k^4$.
-A brief summary of the results can be formulated as follows.
+In the present work, we studied static spherically symmetric solutions of the effective field equations~\eq{nlEE2} sourced by an effective energy-momentum tensor containing the smeared delta source.
+In particular, we discussed the role played by the effective pressure components, several possible ways of defining them, and their consequences to the solution.
+Throughout the analysis, we kept the effective delta source as general as possible, relating our results to certain generic properties of such sources; this guarantees the generality of the considerations and their applicability to a broad family of models defined by form factors $f(-k^2)$ that grow at least as fast as $k^4$.
+A summary of the results can be formulated as follows.

 If $p_r = p_\th = 0$, the system of field equations is over-determined; nevertheless, it can admit an approximate solution in the regimes of small and large values of $r$.
 The relevance of this solution is its correspondence to the case in which the original source is a Dirac delta function.
-Indeed, recalling that in general relativity the equivalent solution would be the Schwarzschild one~\cite{Balasin:1993fn}, it follows that (under the approximations considered) the solution with $p_r = p_\th = 0$ can be regarded as the analogous of Schwarzschild for nontrivial form factors.
+Indeed, recalling that the equivalent solution in general relativity would be the Schwarzschild one~\cite{Balasin:1993fn}, it follows that (under the approximations considered) the solution with $p_r = p_\th = 0$ can be regarded as an analogous of Schwarzschild for nontrivial form factors.